holochain/docs-pages/src/concepts/2_application_architecture.md

 The clean separation between layers and components gives you and your users a lot of flexibility.
 You can mix and match components, creating rich experiences that rely on, augment, or replace existing components.
 This empowers people to use their applications in ways that work best for them.

-## Key differences
+## Key takeaways

-You can see that Holochain is built differently from typical application stacks.
+You can see that Holochain is different from typical application stacks.
 Here's a summary:

 * Each user has their own copy of the application's front end, back end, and server.
 * The conductor sandboxes the DNA code, mediating all access to the device's resources.